fbpx

 Drinks

-The coffee is better in Australia, but beer is better in Ireland.
+The coffee is better in Australia, but beer?
+Well, that’s Ireland’s crown jewel.

 Nationalities

-Australia is far more integrated and multi-cultural, especially in the big cities.
-With your Irish accent, you should encounter no more political incorrectness than a bit of banter at the pub.
-Away from the cities, some residual attitudes towards races are still present, but nevertheless, Australia is still one of the most modern, accepting countries in the world in this regard.
+Australia is more integrated and multicultural, especially in the big cities.
+With your Irish accent, you should only encounter friendly banter.
+Outside major cities, there may still be a few old-school attitudes, but Australia is one of the most modern, accepting countries in the world.

 Tips